- 1.CompTIA Network+ is the most widely recognized vendor-neutral networking certification for IT professionals

 Exam Details and Format

 The Network+ N10-008 exam tests networking knowledge across five domains.
-Understanding the exam format and question types is crucial for preparation strategy.
+Here's what to expect on exam day.

 | Domain | Percentage | Topics Covered |